hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 .. code:: bash

-    # the channel.tx and orderer.block are mounted in the channel-artifacts directory within your cli container
+    # the channel.tx file is mounted in the channel-artifacts directory within your cli container
     # as a result, we pass the full path for the file
     # we also pass the path for the orderer ca-cert in order to verify the TLS handshake
     # be sure to replace the $CHANNEL_NAME variable appropriately